linuxmint/cinnamon-spices-desklets/calc@ptandler/README.md

 ## Features and Example Expressions

-- `1+2` = `3`
+- `1 + 2` = `3`
 - `(1 + 2) * (3 + 4)` = `21`
-- All functions defined in the [JavaScript `Math` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) are included using the [`with` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with) (knowing that is not generally recommended using `with` in JS, but I think here it's kind of convenient).
+- All functions defined in the [JavaScript `Math` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) are included using the [`with` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with) (knowing that is not generally recommended using `with` in JS, but I think here it's kind of convenient):
   - `min(1,2)` = `1`
   - `max(1,2)` = `2`
   - `sqrt(16)` = `4`